 Dániel Péter Biró

 Prof. Biró was a fellow at the Radcliffe Institute for Advanced Study, Harvard University in 2014-2015 where he worked on the completion of the composition cycle Mishpatim (Laws).
-The recording of the cycle, performed by Noa Frenkel, the Ensemble Surplus and the Experimentalstudio, will be released by Neos Music in 2016.
+The recording of the cycle, performed by Noa Frenkel, the Ensemble Surplus and the Experimentalstudio, will be released by Neos Music in 2018.
 In 2015 he was elected to the College of New Scholars, Artists and Scientists of the Royal Society of Canada.
-In 2016 - 2017 he is Artist-in Residence at the University of Victoria Centre for Studies in Religion and Society.
-He is a founding member of the new music ensemble Tsilumos, co-organizer of the Salt New Music Festival and Symposium and is co-editor of Search – Journal for New Music and Culture.
+In 2016 - 2017 he was Artist-in-Residence at the University of Victoria Centre for Studies in Religion and Society.
+In 2017 Dániel Péter Biró was awarded a fellowship from the John Simon Guggenheim Memorial Foundation.